niehusst/the-dump/_posts/2022-5-12-Software-Engineering-Tips-+-Wisdom.md

 Edit 1/14/25

 * "A complex system that works is invariably found to have evolved from a simple system that worked.
 The inverse proposition also appears to be true: a complex system designed from scratch never works and cannot be made to work.
 You have to start over, beginning with a simple system." - Gall's Law.
 Which I find reminiscent of the concept of a [Steel Thread](https://www.rubick.com/steel-threads/).

+Edit 6/24/25

+* Focus on building a small set of really good features than a moutain of features for every possible use-case.
+Every feature you add costs to maintain, makes your product harder to use (via complexity), and introduces more opportunity for failure.
+Only build more features if they will 10x your core value or double your revenue.